 - A guide is needed for groups of more than 10

-- Arrange boat transfers in person as there is poor phone signal reception in the national park
+- Arrange boat transfers in person as there is poor phone signal reception (Celcom works better than Digi) in the national park

-- Before entering the park, you must register with your intended trail and estimated return time
+- Before entering the park, you must register with your intended destination and activities

 Monkey Beach Penang is one of the prettiest beaches in Penang.
 Reason enough to make a trip to Penang National Park if you like being outdoors!

-Hike through the scenic jungle trail and chill by the quaint beach afterwards!
-You can always just take a boat to the beach too!
+Hike through the scenic jungle trail and chill by the quaint beach afterward, or simply take a boat there to just enjoy the surf and sand!

 Consider going to Monkey Beach if you’ve already been to Penang Hill and want more nature-related things to do in Penang.